• Home

 Exam stress is the emotional, physiological, and behavioral reactions triggered by an impending test or exam.
 It may be related to a negative previous exam experience, poor preparation, fear of failure, or performance pressure.
 Stress is an inevitable part of life.
 However, signs of academic stress can be challenging to spot.

-It’s natural to be concerned about exams, especially if you’re under duress at school or home.
+Being concerned about exams is natural, especially if you’re under duress at school or home.
 Exam stress can cause anxiety or depression, disrupting your sleeping or eating habits.
 If you recognize these emotions or are concerned that exam stress is taking over your life, you are not alone, and options are available.

-Many articles have been published in response to increased awareness, offering tips and advice on how to manage and cope with exam stress.
+Many articles have been published in response to increased awareness, offering tips and advice on managing and coping with exam stress.
 Still, little attention has been paid to what it’s like for students experiencing exam stress.
-Although anyone preparing for and taking exams is likely to experience some stress and anxiety, research suggests that approximately 15% of students may be classified as ‘highly test anxious.’
+Although anyone preparing for and taking exams will likely experience stress and anxiety, research suggests that approximately 15% of students may be classified as ‘highly test anxious.’
 These students’ stress and anxiety levels are high enough that their well-being and exam performance can suffer.

 The best way to tackle an issue is often at its root.
 Therefore, it’s worth examining what causes exam stress before finding ways to alleviate it.